AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 *About this project: DTube was created by me during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
 All the resources I used to create this DApp are linked at the bottom in "References" section.*

 ## Prerequisites
-This tutorial assumes that you have some beginner-level experience programming in JavaScript, React.js, and Solidity.
+This tutorial assumes that you have some beginner-level experience in programming & blockchain understanding.

 ## After this tutorial you will be able to:
 • Build a Full Stack Decentralized Apllication on top of Ethereum Blockchain.